supernord/2025-ABACBS-workshop/_episodes/24-setup_proteinfold.md

 ```

 > ## Note
-> Today, we are using miniature versions of the databases to reduce execution time for the purpose of the workshop.
-These databases will **NOT** generate high-quality predictions for other protein targets.
-Full size databases are available at `/scratch/references/alphafold_feb2024/databases/`.
+> - Today, we are using miniature versions of the databases to reduce execution time for the purpose of the workshop.
+> - These databases will **NOT** generate high-quality predictions for other protein targets.
+> - Full size databases are available at `/scratch/references/alphafold_feb2024/databases/`.
-{: .keypoints}
+{: .discussion}